f0lie/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

     A puthujjana will remain a puthujjana if they allow themselves any room for ignorance (or suffering).

     Edit: added clarification
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1lvoqxc/lay_arahat/n2xvixi/)** _2025-07-13 18:31:36_ *(in reply to a comment not included)*:

+    It’s not about any of the things you listed but about the fact that a householder is at heart, even when completely penniless, *one who is able to provide for himself.* That is an insurmounrable obstacle to Arahantship even if he’s celibate, restrained, and so on (which he needs to be anyway).

+    For one who is still within avijjā, providing for himself, even without any dependents let alone sensual engagements to speak of, cannot but maintain the existing passion/sense of external safety/concern for life.
+Hence, going forth and thereby making one’s livelihood uncertain is a necessary condition for Arahantship.

+    This doesn’t mean you absolutely have to live very austerely to become an Arahant.
+It means that whichever comforts you have must be circumstantial.
+Whatever you happen to have at any given time, even if somewhat luxurious, isn't in your direct control, is uncertain, and is not guaranteed.
+You can't just go and get it back with your own resources if you lose it, or get something better—no matter how justifiable the reason.
+Sometimes you might be able to ask those who've extended an invitation to do so, but even then, the procurement remains uncertain.

+    And that setup is exactly what (right) monasticism creates.

+    I suppose it’s possible in theory for somebody who is already an Arahant to provide for himself without passion if there is a compelling reason.
+But not before that.

+    >“Bhikkhus, possessing six qualities a bhikkhu is incapable of realizing arahantship, the foremost state.
+What six?
+Here, a bhikkhu is without faith, morally shameless, morally reckless, lazy, unwise, and concerned about his body and life.
+Possessing these six qualities, a bhikkhu is incapable of realizing arahantship, the foremost state.

+    >“Bhikkhus, possessing six qualities a bhikkhu is capable of realizing arahantship, the foremost state.
+What six?
+[434] Here, a bhikkhu has faith, a sense of moral shame, and moral dread; he is energetic and wise; and he is unconcerned about his body and life.
+Possessing these six qualities, a bhikkhu is capable of realizing arahantship, the foremost state.”

+    >—AN 6.83.

+    As usual, giving something up is first and foremost reflected in the way you live.
+You can’t give something up on a purely internal level while continuing to do things that are underlain by it externally.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1lvoqxc/lay_arahat/n2y1hs1/)** _2025-07-13 19:01:21_ *(in reply to a comment not included)*:

+    Sure, I'm fine with that.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1lvoqxc/lay_arahat/n310e9g/)** _2025-07-14 05:30:45_ *(in reply to a comment not included)*:

+    > And, do you think this culture of comparison and dismissal is helpful?

+    Just as with everything, it depends on the motivation for it.
+Conceit, vanity, and ill-will make anything unwholesome, and that will no doubt be the motivation for many.
+But none of those are worse than delusion and wrong view masquerading as right view, which *is* a categorical obstacle.

+    >“Bhikkhus, someone with five qualities is unable to enter the sure path with regard to beneficial qualities even when listening to the true teaching.
+What five?
+They discredit the talk, the speaker, or themselves.
+They’re witless, dull, and stupid. **They think they understand what they don’t understand.** Someone with these five qualities is unable to enter the sure path with regard to beneficial qualities even when listening to the true teaching.

+    —AN 5.152.

+    > After all, anyone who truly understands the Dhamma knows for themselves that they understand, and they then know their own genuine freedom from suffering.

+    It’s very easy for many people to think that they "understand the Dhamma for themselves" when they don’t (or at least not sufficiently) and to overestimate the degree of freedom that they’ve achieved.
+The result of that is complacency.
+The more ingrained that attitude becomes, the harder it is to retrace your steps and make an effort towards actual freedom from suffering.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1lvoqxc/lay_arahat/n348qba/)** _2025-07-14 18:05:55_ *(in reply to a comment not included)*:

+    >  If people are going out of their way to criticize others, it reveals the critic themselves to be unlearned and ordinary, so their advice is not useful anyway.

+    It depends on what you mean by "going out of their way."
+If someone just goes on a rant for no reason other than to release the pressure of being displeased with something, then yes.
+But the Buddha quite often criticized other teachings quite openly and [encouraged his accomplished disciples to do the same](https://suttas.hillsidehermitage.org/?q=an10.93#an10.93:15.3_an10.93:15.4), on appropriate occasions and with the right intention.

+    The main issue is when, as the Suttas put it, you criticize by exalting yourself and putting others down (instead of simply pointing out what you see as wrong and not making it personal), since that automatically comes not only with conceit but with ignoring your own shortcomings or at least being complacent about them.
+Seeing no other way to criticize and thus developing an apprehension toward criticism itself indicates just as much a lack of discernment between wholesome and unwholesome at the right level as regularly criticizing out of conceit and ill will.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1lvoqxc/lay_arahat/n3kyche/)** _2025-07-17 05:43:47_ *(in reply to a comment not included)*:

+    I had no plans to proceed immediately.
+I won’t have enough time for several days.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1lvoqxc/lay_arahat/n3l2a9f/)** _2025-07-17 06:16:40_ *(in reply to a comment not included)*:

+    > Wouldn’t you agree that the well supported Bhikkhus who have all the food, water, clothing, medicine, and shelter they need, without being burdened by the exploitation of economic systems stand in a place of much more apparent security than the people who live outside those monasteries ...

+    Some bhikkhus might (depending on the monastery), but not if the Vinaya is decently kept, even if the place is well supported.

+    As my comment above implies, the fact that many laypeople live more austerely than monastics is secondary.
+That was not an unlikely situation even in the Buddha’s time, which is why there are stories in the Suttas of people ordaining for the sake of material comfort.

+    The hindrance to Arahantship is the fact that the only thing that prevents a layperson from going and directly getting what they factually need when they need it is circumstance, not a fixed boundary.
+They are therefore always open to that possibility at least mentally (which is the level that matters most in the end; action is intention).
+Thus, they cannot completely give up all passion.

+    If they were to set such a fixed boundary (i.e., take on the 10th precept on top of all the others), they wouldn’t qualify as laypeople anymore even if they weren’t formally ordained, which is why I mentioned that formal ordination is not strictly necessary.
+Nothing stops a layperson from saying no to sensual pleasures, though, and that’s why they can certainly become non-returners.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1lvoqxc/lay_arahat/n3l43li/)** _2025-07-17 06:32:12_ *(in reply to a comment not included)*:

+    Yes, that’s exactly it.

 ---